gausssoft.collections

 - Overrides:

-in class AbstractCollection
+add in class AbstractCollection

 contains